kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 4: Contract Management and Problem Resolution.md

 * How can future modular contracts better address integration performance requirements?
 * How should this experience inform the agency's future use of modular contracting for complex digital services?

+---
+## Choose Your Own Path: The FedConnect Exit Strategy

+### Scenario Introduction

+You are **Sarah Martinez**, a seasoned Contracting Officer at the Federal Bureau of Digital Services (FBDS).
+Eighteen months ago, your agency launched *FedConnect*, a modular digital identity platform meant to revolutionize citizen access to federal services.

+You adopted modular contracting to encourage flexibility and reduce vendor lock-in.
+But one vendor—**CloudTech Innovations**, responsible for the authentication module—has become a bottleneck.
+Their service fails under real-world load, creating cascading integration issues and locking users out during pilot testing.

+You must now decide how to proceed.
+Your recommendation could shape the future of this $25 million digital initiative—and the agency’s confidence in modular contracting.

+---

+### Decision Point

+**What strategy should you recommend to leadership?**
+Select one of the following:

+#### Option A: Terminate CloudTech for Default

+**You prioritize accountability.** You recommend terminating CloudTech’s contract and launching an emergency procurement to find a replacement.

+**Consequences:**

+* System-wide integration slows down for 6–9 months.
+* You incur \~$2M in replacement and re-integration costs.
+* Other vendors remain intact, but morale is shaken.
+* Your team must manage parallel systems during the transition.

+**Reflection Prompt:** *What risks did you accept by choosing termination?
+How will you manage the fallout with stakeholders and Congress?*

+**Quick Check:**

+**Which of these are required for a successful vendor transition?**
+ ☐ Updated interface specs
+ ☐ Contract novation
+ ☐ Parallel testing plans
+ ☐ GAO approval

+✅ **Correct Answers:** Updated interface specs, Parallel testing plans

+#### Option B: Accept CloudTech’s Remediation Proposal

+**You decide to preserve continuity.** You recommend giving CloudTech a second chance—under new, stricter performance and integration terms.

+**Consequences:**

+* Technical issues persist but gradually improve.
+* Stakeholders question the wisdom of further investment in a weak vendor.
+* The modular structure remains intact, but trust in CloudTech erodes.

+**Reflection Prompt:** *Are you rewarding poor performance—or protecting a fragile system?
+What performance guardrails should you now require?*

+**Quick Check:**

+**Which of the following should be added to CloudTech’s modified contract?**
+ ☐ Clear timeout/error-handling protocols
+ ☐ Joint integration test milestones
+ ☐ Public apology
+ ☐ Co-located teams with other vendors

+✅ **Correct Answers:** Clear timeout/error-handling protocols, Joint integration test milestones

+#### Option C: Restructure to a Single Prime Contractor

+**You choose to abandon modular contracting.** You recommend collapsing the project into a single-award, unified contract and recompeting the entire system.

+**Consequences:**

+* Integration is streamlined but at a high cost.
+* All five existing contracts are terminated.
+* The agency’s commitment to modular procurement is undermined.
+* Stakeholder support for innovation diminishes.

+**Reflection Prompt:** *What does this decision say about your agency’s risk appetite?
+How might it shape future digital acquisition strategies?*

+**Quick Check:**

+**What are key drawbacks to abandoning modularity mid-project?**
+ ☐ Higher vendor competition
+ ☐ Loss of lessons learned
+ ☐ Reduced flexibility
+ ☐ More oversight from OMB

+✅ **Correct Answers:** Loss of lessons learned, Reduced flexibility

+---

+### Final Reflection

+You’ve made your recommendation.
+As you prepare to brief agency leadership and stakeholders:

+* What three lessons would you carry forward into your next digital acquisition?
+* How might you design future modular contracts to better account for integration risks?

+*Optional: Write your reflections in a journal or worksheet, or share your thoughts with a peer for discussion.*

+---

+### Optional: Replay & Explore Another Path

+Want to explore a different decision path?
+Go back and choose another option to see how outcomes differ—and how tradeoffs shift depending on your strategy.